wooferzfg/wwrando/README.md

 Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+

 You can toggle the following on/off:
-* Swift Sail replaces sail
+* Swift sail replaces sail
-* Instant Text Boxes
+* Instant text boxes
-* Faster Block Moving
+* Faster block moving
-* Faster Grapple Hook
+* Faster grapple hook
-* Faster Rolling Speed
+* Faster rolling speed
-* Faster Crawling, Climbing, NPC chat zoom
+* Faster crawling, climbing, NPC chat zoom
-* Tingle Chests Without Tuner
+* Tingle chests without tuner
-* Invert Camera to match HD
+* Invert camera to match HD
-* Reveal Full Sea Chart when making a new file
+* Reveal full sea chart when making a new file

 Enables turning while swinging on ropes like HD - no toggle, just enabled by default atm.